When You Can’t Make It

 Same choices as above, plus the option to roll over your lesson fee into the next month.

-These choices are here so you never feel penalized for doing the right thing and staying home when you’re unwell.
+These options are here so you never feel penalized for doing the right thing and staying home when you’re unwell.

 If I’m the One Who Cancels